qzhuae/MarkdownNotes/ECON4124Final.md

 In repeated games of any kind, the sequential nature of the relationship means that players can adopt strategies that *depend on behavior in preceding plays* of the games.

 `Trigger Strategies`
-A player using a trigger strategy plays cooperatively as long as her rivals do so, but any defection on their part ''triggers'' a period of `punishment`, of specified length, in whi
+A player using a trigger strategy plays cooperatively as long as her rivals do so, but any defection on their part ''triggers'' a period of `punishment`, of specified length, in which she plays non-cooperatively in response.

+`Grim Strategy` and `Tit-for-tat` TFT

+`Grim Strategy` cooperate until rival defects; and punish on every play for the rest of the game.

+TFT can so

 ## Some Stuff from Jiang Wenda